 First, let me say that I love cooking from scratch.
 I love to know what is going into my body.
 From-scratch food is generally better; however, I have found very few cake recipes that can stack up to a doctored boxed cake mix in flavor and moistness.
 Plus, it’s easy and can be really cheap if you can find the boxed mixes on sale.

 Brand names really don’t matter.
-I bought these two because they were the cheapest at the time.
+I tend to buy whatever is the cheapest at the time.
 In general, you want a boxed cake mix and a boxed instant pudding mix.
 If you want to really have fun with it, mix the flavors.
 Butterscotch pudding would be really good with vanilla cake mix.
-As it is, this plain vanilla cake mix had a definite vanilla pudding flavor to it.
+My plain vanilla cake mix had a definite vanilla pudding flavor to it.
 It was delicious.
 I stick to traditional flavors (vanilla and chocolate) when doing a sheet cake for a party.
 Although, I will say that I prefer German chocolate cake mix as opposed to regular chocolate cake.
 It just has a richer flavor.
 If I’m going to eat chocolate cake, I want it to be good.